bpfverif/agni/README.md

 simplifications:

 - We will only run the experiment for kernel v5.9
-- For kernel v5.9, checking all the eBPF operators for soundness take a long time (~12 hours).
-In this experiment, we provide a script which will accept a reduced list of eBPF instructions whose abstract semantics are known to be unsound.
-The experiment will then confirm that the reduced list of eBPF instructions is indeed unsound.
+- Checking all the 36 eBPF operators for soundness take a long time (~12 hours) for kernel version 5.9.
+In this experiment, we provide a script which will accept a reduced list of eBPF instructions whose abstract semantics are known to be _unsound_.
+The experiment will then confirm that the reduced list of eBPF instructions are indeed unsound.
+This part addresses claim 2.1.
 - The synthesized PoC programs will be for demonstrative purposes only.
 Constructing a full eBPF program from our generated POCs requires some manual effort.
 For the review, we will forgo this step.
-In part 3, we directly provide full eBPF programs that manifest unsound behaviors in an actual kernel.
+In part 3 of the artifact (later), we provide full eBPF programs constructed from the demonstrative examples that manifest unsound behaviors in an actual kernel.

 ### Run the script to perform the verification and synthesis
 The script uses the encodings we previously generated,